digital-futures-academy/taster-tic-tac-toe/README.md

 ***Note:*** to select an element with a particular `id` attribute, start the selector with a `#` immediately followed by the value, so for any element with an `id` of `myElement` (e.g. `<div id="myElement"></div>`) use `#myElement`.

-You will have 10 minutes to complete this with your pair partner.
+We recommend around 5 minutes to complete this activity.
 You may continue from the previous CodePen window.

 If you did not complete or get to the solution for Activity 1, please use: [https://codepen.io/edwright75/pen/MWrxVmZ](https://codepen.io/edwright75/pen/MWrxVmZ)